 This course focuses on providing a foundation in the science of measuring psychologically meaningful concepts.
 Topics covered include scale development, item analysis, norm and criterion referenced interpretation of test scores, reliability and validity.
-Graduate-level knowledge of descriptive statistics, regression, analysis of variance and factor analysis is a prerequisite for this course.
+Graduate-level knowledge of descriptive and inferential statistics is a prerequisite for this course.
 The student will learn how to evaluate the psychometric properties of published tests as well as apply psychometric principles to the construction of a psychological test.